-Figure 1 shows the aircraft movements broken down by broad aircraft type.
-49% of total flights were jet aircraft and 46% were turboprops.
+Figure 1 shows the aircraft movements broken down by broad aircraft type for the previous three financial year periods.
+For FY21, 49% of total flights were jet aircraft and 46% were turboprops.

 Figure 1: Aircraft Movements by Aircraft Type

 Table 2 below shows the runway usage for FY21.
 The typical average runway split is 70% Runway 23 (arrivals from the east, departures to the west) and 30% Runway 05 (arrivals from the west, departures to the east).
 The runway usage for FY21 was slightly different to the typical split with 64% Runway 23 usage and 36% Runway 05 usage.
 A small number of movements were helicopters and thus were not associated with a runway.